Will you get what you need with an AI-generated leadership resume?

 The text will look professionally done, but will it convey the heart and effort behind YOUR career success?
 Therefore, when you use AI to write your resume, be ready to supply your own career data – leveraging the app as a resume-writing framework.

-2 – Consider AI assistance if you have a traditional career path.
+2 – Realize that AI might be helpful if you have a traditional career path.

 If your career aligns with the typical trajectory in your field, using AI might help you get started.